doodleme123/workshop/bondage-workshop.md

 # Free Play and Conclusion

 - Please play safe and with consent
-- We were [DoodleMe](https://fetlife.com/doodleme) and [Lola_Rope](https://fetlife.com/lola_rope) on FetLife
+- We were [DoodleMe](https://fetlife.com/doodleme) and [KnottyLola](https://fetlife.com/knottylola) on FetLife
-- Assistants: diac, w817    , and simon_fredrikson on FetLife
+- Assistants: diac, w817, and simon_fredrikson on FetLife
 - Extra questions welcome after the session, via DECT or on FetLife
-- Two hour rope jam after the session starting at 9pm